wyssard/Particle_in_a_Box/README.md

 # Pib Lib
 A small Python library to compute and visualize the time evolution of the quantum mechanical state of a particle in a one-dimensional box.
 > Due to an issue concerning the integration of LaTeX in GitHub Markdown, some expressions are not rendered properly.
-For the time being, it is therefore suggested to consider the raw data of any Markdown file in this repository.
+For the time being, it is therefore suggested to also consider the raw data of any Markdown file in this repository.

 ## Theoretical Background
 > **_Note:_** _to understand this section, one should be familiar with basic quantum mechanics and the concept of self-adjointness (not to be confused with Hermiticity).
 To get a complete understanding of the library's capabilities, a perusal of the literature referred to below is likely to be necessary._